 Be realistic.
 If you haven't used something in a while, get rid of it.
-That goes for clothes that are stained or don't fit, decor you haven't set out or books that are collecting dust in a corner.
-"A good base line is, 'Have I used it in the past year?'"
+That goes for clothes that are stained or don't fit, decor you haven't displayed or books that are collecting dust in a corner.
+"A good baseline is, 'Have I used it in the past year?'"
 Rosenthal says.

 Prepare emotionally.
 Sentimental value is a major reason people have a hard time getting rid of clutter at home.
 Even if you don't consider yourself particularly attached to many objects, prepare for the emotional toll decluttering can have.
 "People don’t take into account it's hard work," McCubbin says.
 "Physically it's hard, and emotionally it's even harder."

-Photos can be scanned and uploaded digitally, family heirlooms can be passed on to other relatives who may enjoy them and kids' toys they've outgrown can be donated for a new generation to enjoy.
+Photos can be scanned and uploaded digitally, family heirlooms can be passed on to other relatives who may enjoy them and toys kids have outgrown can be donated for a new generation to enjoy.

 Know that paper is the hardest.
-When it comes to the No. 1 thing people struggle to declutter, Rosenthal says it's just about anything made of paper.
-It may feel weird getting rid of old bank statements or bills because you may need them down the line – but as long as those records are available through your online accounts, go ahead and shred those previously important documents.
+What's the No. 1 thing people struggle to declutter?
+Rosenthal says it's just about anything made of paper.
+It may feel weird getting rid of old bank statements or bills because you may need them down the line – but as long as those records are accessible through your online accounts, go ahead and shred previously important documents.

-Books also fall under this category: "It's hard for people to get rid of books – harder to get rid of than a shoe that's had lots of wear and tear," Rosenthal says.
-If you like to reread your favorite books or you’ve incorporated them into your decor, there's no need to purge every book you own.
-But if you're keeping books in boxes or stashed away in storage rooms because you simply don't have room, consider donating them to a local library or organization that does fundraising book sales.
+Books also fall into the paper category: "It's hard for people to get rid of books – harder to get rid of than a shoe that's had lots of wear and tear," Rosenthal says.
+If you like to reread favorite books or you’ve incorporated them into your decor, there's no need to purge every book you own.
+But if you're keeping books in boxes or stashed away in storage rooms because you simply don't have room, consider donating them to a local library or organization that does book sale fundraisers.

 A family member or friend may be more than happy to provide a third-party perspective to help you part with things you don't need.
 If you're really struggling, consider hiring a professional organizer.